Why us, why now

-The World Health Organization reported in 2019 that the estimated cost to the global economy in lost productivity was US$1 trillion per year.
+The World Health Organization reported in 2019 that the estimated cost to the global economy in lost productivity due to mental ill-health was US$1 trillion per year.

-Our vision is to unite the world's leaders, workers and industry to enable sustainable change
+Our vision is to unite the world's leaders, employees and industry to deliver sustainable change

 We believe that a commitment to a mentally healthy workplace improves culture, productivity and competitive advantage.
 It also saves lives.

 We are focused on the prevention of mental ill-health, through early detection at work, by:

 - enabling the sustainable transformation of workplaces; to build more united, accountable and supportive environments, with no discrimination.

 - investing in transformation initiatives and technological innovations that enable proactive mental health detection capability.